 Binders and Converters

 - ABP automatically normalizes DateTimes received from clients in MVC, Web API and ASP.NET Core applications, based on the current clock provider.

-- ABP automatically normalized DateTimes received from database based on the current clock provider, when EntityFramework or NHibernate modules used.
+- ABP automatically normalizes DateTimes received from the database based on the current clock provider, when EntityFramework or NHibernate modules are used.

-If UTC clock provider is used, then all DateTimes stored in database assumed as UTC values, and all DateTimes received from clients assumed as UTC unless it's explicitly specified.
+If the UTC clock provider is used, then all DateTimes stored in the database are assumed as UTC values, and all DateTimes received from clients are assumed as UTC values unless explicitly specified.